wtl-oss/os-commandline-validation/README.md

 ![](images//classDiagramOverview.jpg)

-This package provides 2 classes: ConsoleRequest and GenerateSignatureTrait
+This package provides 2 classes: AbstractConsoleValidator and GenerateSignatureTrait

-You have to create 2 classes: YourArtisanCommand (explained above) and Rules
+You have to create 2 classes: YourArtisanCommand (explained above) and ConcreteConsoleValidator